About the Lecture

 Topic to be announced

-We will publish details of the 2019 lecture as soon as they become available.
+We will publish further details of the 2019 lecture as soon as they become available.

 The Karen Spärck Jones Lecture is an opportunity to hear from industry and academia speak about their work and their visions for the future.